 It all starts with you explaining to our surgeon what you would like to change with your nose.
 We offer a FREE NOSE JOB EVALUATION – CLICK HERE.
-Simply take pictures of the front, 2 sides of your nose and upload the pictures in this form.
-After we receive your completed evaluation form, our nose surgeon will review your case and recommend what a nose job in Thailand can do for you.
+Simply take pictures of the front, 2 sides of your nose and upload the pictures to this form.
+After we receive your completed evaluation form, our specialist surgeon will review your case and recommends what can be done.

 Rhinoplasty can be done as a single procedure or in combination with other surgeries like chin augmentation for more balanced facial features.

-How to prepare for the Nose Job
+How to Prepare for the Nose Job

-Recovering from a nose job in Thailand
+Recovering from a Nose Job in Thailand

-Aside from certain risks such as infection and bleeding that are inherent to all surgical procedures, there are some complications specific to rhinoplasty.
+- Aside from certain risks such as infection and bleeding that are inherent to all surgical procedures.
+There are some complications specific to rhinoplasty.

-When open rhinoplasty is performed or when the procedure calls for the narrowing of flared nostrils, minor scarring on the underside of the nose may occur.
+- When open rhinoplasty is performed or when the procedure calls for the narrowing of flared nostrils, minor scarring on the underside of the nose may occur.

-All in all, rhinoplasty is a relatively safe procedure and results are usually dramatic and long-lasting.
+- All in all, rhinoplasty is a relatively safe procedure and results are usually dramatic and long-lasting.